DFRLab/BuzzSumo-API/README.md

 # BuzzSumo-API
-This repository connects to BuzzSumo's API
+This repository uses Python code to connect to BuzzSumo's API